gvwilson/sensibleadventures/nardica/nardica.md

 Wales stepped aside to let Aunt Naggie follow her husband then picked up the toolbox with the purple square on the end.
-"Bring those," he said to Iffy, nodding at the two remaining toolboxes.
+"How about you bring those?" he said to Iffy, nodding at the two remaining toolboxes.
 "And stay close---as long as we don't startle anyone, everything will be fine."